Lateral spreading effects on VLBI radio images of neutron star merger jets: Introduction

 In addition to the merger afterglow light curves, very long baseline interferometry (VLBI) radio images were obtained \citep{Mooley_2018, Ghirlanda_2019}. \cite{Mooley_2018} presented radio images at 75 and 230 days post-merger finding an image centroid displacement of $\sim 2.67\ \pm 0.2\ \textrm{mas}$ in the sky, and implying a mean apparent velocity of $\beta_{\rm app}=4.1 \pm 0.5$; \cite{Ghirlanda_2019} confirmed this result with a radio image obtained at $207$ days post merger.
 This, along with the steep post-peak afterglow decline \citep{Lamb_2018, Lamb_2019_2, Troja_2018a, Troja_2019a}, broke the degeneracy between a wide, quasi-isotropic ejecta and a narrow core-dominated jet, confirming the emission was from the latter.

 VLBI images are also important for breaking degeneracies in parameter estimation from light curves. \cite{nakar_piran_2020} showed that afterglow light curves observed around their peak time $T_{p}$ cannot constrain the observing angle, $\theta_{\rm obs}$, but only determine the ratio of the observing angle $\theta_{\rm obs}$ to the jet opening angle, $\theta_{c}$ (or core size for a core dominated structured jet).
 This leads to degeneracy among the parameters $\{\theta_{\rm obs},\ \theta_{c}, l, \epsilon_{B}\} $, where $l \sim (E/nm_{p}c^{2})^{1/3}$ is the Sedov length, $n$ the ambient density, $m_{p}$ the proton mass and $\epsilon_B$ is the fraction of the shock energy in the magnetic fields.
-This degeneracy can be broken by the observation of afterglow images (the centroid shift around the peak time) or the decay index of the late time afterglow light curve at the transition to the sub-relativistic phase.
+This degeneracy can be broken by the observation of afterglow images (the centroid shift around the peak time) or observing the light curve transition to the sub-relativistic phase \citep{nakar_piran_2020}.

 Gravitational waves from compact binary mergers provide a luminosity distance $D_L$ which is independent of the cosmological distance ladder \citep{Schutz_1986, Holtz_Hughes_2005}.
 Therefore, well localized GW signals can in principle be used to estimate Hubble's constant $H_{0}$ if combined with EM redshift measurements (e.g. \citealt{Mastrogiovanni}).
 However the distance $D_L$ and inclination with respect to the binary plane $\theta_{\rm obs}$ are entangled in the GW strain \citep{misner, Holtz_Hughes_2005}.
 Without accurate GW polarization measurements to obtain $\theta_{\rm obs}$, this degeneracy leads to additional uncertainties in $D_L$.